 Belle Vue Lounge

 Belle Vue Lounge is one of the coziest and most intimate lounges at Disney World, which has both exterior and interior seating.
-Regardless of your mood, you can switch it up throughout the day or hang out on the indoor couches or outdoor chairs.
+Regardless of your mood, you can switch it up throughout the day or hang out on indoor couches or outdoor chairs.
 However, the Belle Vue lounge hosts breakfast offerings until 11 AM.

 Tambu Lounge